 At 7 Hands Design I found a choker to take home with me.

 The fashion field is so beautiful, rewarding, creative and so strongly competitive.
 Welcome new fresh minds, welcome to the world of expressing art through body and clothes.
 Ciao,

 Open this link and scroll down the page to find my Fashion Services

 Valentina Cirasola is a trained Fashion and Interior Designer, born in Italy in a family of artists.
 Style surrounded her since the beginning of her life.
 Her many years of experience led her to offer consultations in both specializations and now she can remodel homes as well as personal images.
-To better help people in the world she offers consultations online.
+She is passionate about colors and encourages her clients to express their individual style in their homes and with the clothes they wear.
+To better help people all over the world she offers consultations online.
 She is the author of three books.
-Get your copy of Valentina’s book on colors: ©RED-A Voyage Into Colors on
+Get your copy of Valentina’s book on the subject of colors: ©RED-A Voyage Into Colors on